-- 15.1 Information and reports will be used to monitor outstanding debts.
-Regular reports will be issued to each Service for them to review and pursue their outstanding debts. - 15.2 The Corporate Debt Team is authorised to: - Carry out the central monitoring of this policy, - Agree amendments to the policy for operational, efficiency and effectiveness purposes, - Report to the Chief Executive any major issues arising from the above.
+- 15.1 Information and reports will be used to monitor performance against targets and timescales set.
+Regular reports will be issued to each Service for them to review their outstanding debts. - 15.2 The Corporate Debt Team is authorised to: - Carry out the central monitoring of this policy, - Agree amendments to the policy for operational, efficiency and effectiveness purposes, - Report to the Chief Executive any major issues arising from the above.